forkfacts/forkfacts-v2/README.md

 - You must have `npm` installed on your machine.
 Run `sudo npm install -g npm` on Linux or Mac to install `npm`.
 To learn more, follow [`npm documentation`](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 - You must have the latest version of the node installed on your machine.
 To install the latest version visits [`Node documentation`](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions).
-- If you want to enable search, see [how to enable search section](#enable-search-on-the-project)

 ## Steps to run the project